Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 A lot of people hide from cancer and don’t really want to talk about it.
 But learning more about your disease and knowing what to expect during treatment is crucial to your overall health and safety.

-Whenever my daughter Stacy and I met with Dr. Taniguchi and Dr. Cathy Eng, we brought a list of questions.
+Whenever my daughter Stacy and I met with my care team, we brought a list of questions.
 Stacy jotted down notes during our appointments, and we referred back to them regularly.

 I also quickly learned that it doesn’t matter how strong you are, you need an advocate with you to listen.
 When you’re diagnosed with a potentially fatal disease, you get easily overwhelmed, and you’re just not going to catch everything your doctor says.
 Having that second set of ears can help you avoid unnecessary complications.